Start the service

 ./scyld-cloud-workstation --audio-server

-Creating Config File credentials
+Creating Config File credentials (optional)

-OPTIONAL.
 In addition to OS credentials, you can setup a username and hashed password in the config file to sign in to Scyld Cloud Workstation.
-These Config File cedentials can sign into Scyld Cloud Workstation at any time.
+These Config File credentials can sign into Scyld Cloud Workstation at any time.
 This differs from OS credentials, which can only sign into Scyld Cloud Workstation if the OS greeter screen or that user’s desktop is showing.
 Config File credentials are independent from LDAP, the remote operating system, and ScyldCloudAuth.

 Config File credentials are only enabled if Server.Auth.Username and Server.Auth.ShadowPassword tags exist, are uncommented, and both have values.